Move your cover letter to the top of the yes pile

 Don’t submit a resume you’ve spent time, effort and substantial thought creating without including a professional customized cover letter.
 Get started now with our examples and create your cover letter.
 Using a cover letter builder can help you create and tailor each cover letter in just minutes.
 You will get expert suggestions and a professionally designed template to craft an impressive cover letter.

 Cover letters are a one page document, generally around 250-400 words.
 This means that you need to pack a lot of information in a short space.
 Unless the employer is asking specific questions that need to be answered in the cover letter, you should keep it to 250-400 words.
-You can do this by following the 3Ps — or introduction, pitch and conclusion — and keeping each to a minimum word count.
+You can do this by following the 3Ps — the introduction, pitch and conclusion — and keeping each to a concise word count.

 For example: